 The girls marched out of the room, single file, down to the room they shared and the boys each hopped in their own bed.
 Mrs. Applewhite turned out the light and went to her room to retire.

-A few hours later in the dark, while everyone slept, Jason lay awake in his bed, still thinking about the laundry chute on the third floor.
+A few hours later in the dark, while everyone slept, Joseph lay awake in his bed, still thinking about the laundry chute on the third floor.
 George’s bed was next to his.
 “Hey, George, you awake?”
-Jason said in a whisper.
+Joseph said in a whisper.

 George grumbled.
 “I am now.
 What do you want?”